Head COACH - STEVE borowski

 Under Steve’s guidance, Eric went on to anchor Punahou’s 400 Medley Relay to a 2nd place finish at the Junior National Short Course Championships and a top 16 finish in the 100 Butterfly at the Junior National Long Course Championships.
 He became State champion in the 100 Free, 100 Butterfly, and 200 IM; won the outstanding swimmer award at the State Long Course Swimming Championships and later received a full ride athletic scholarship to the University of Hawaii where he swam for four years under Dr. Jan Prins.

 After graduating from the University of Hawaii Eric moved to Tokyo Japan.
 In Tokyo Eric applied his experience in academics and athletics into the development of a software system for the Japanese health and fitness industry.
 Between 1986 - 2000, this system would go on to successfully train up to 25,000 users a day in the company’s franchised chain of fitness clubs located through out Japan.
 As part of the empirical testing of this system, Eric developed the strength, speed and conditioning programs for Japanese Olympic gold, silver & bronze medalists in Judo, Freestyle Wrestling, and Swimming competing in the 1988 Seoul and 1992 Barcelona Summer Olympics Games.
 In 1994 Eric led a team of software developers in Los Angeles and Palo Alto to create a derivative version of this health and fitness system for the US corporate fitness market.
 The company which owned this technology was co-counded by Eric and would later go public in an IPO on the NASDAQ stock exchange.
+This would be the first of four IPOs in which Eric would be deeply involved with during course of his career.

 Eric currently resides in beautiful Holualoa.
 He is the new head swimming coach at Kealakehe High School, Founder / Creative Director at METERA Branding, and Owner / Principal Photographer at MUSE Agenci, MUSE Bride, Erick Rhodes Photography and Beach Weddings Hawaii.
 In his spare time, Eric enjoys swimming with the KONA Aquatics masters program, kitesurfing, and getting lost in foreign countries.